McCarou/framework/README.md

 		return
 	}

-	// use the contexts and whatever you want
+	// use the adapters and whatever you want

 	// return standard gin results
 	c.String(http.StatusOK, "Hello world!\n")